elifdy/omop2survey/README.md

 >
 > Returns: The modified DataFrame with added columns answer_numeric and answer_text containing the mapped values.
 >

+>**process_answers(input_data)**: Maps survey responses to corresponding numeric and text values by dividing the input survey data into chunks and processes each chunk in parallel using map_answers_chunk().
+It handles special case mappings, constructs mappings for numeric and text answers, and utilizes multiprocessing for efficient processing.
+>
+> Parameters:
+> - ***input_data***: DataFrame containing survey responses with columns question_concept_id and answer_concept_id.
+>
+> Returns: The modified DataFrame containing the processed survey data with columns answer_numeric and answer_text added.

 >
 >**create_dummies(input_data)**: Transforms survey data to include dummy variables for questions that allow multiple answers.